digitaleinitiativen/courses/README.md

  - Price:

 #### 08 On fire for ReactJS **Daniel Rotter**
- - Format:
+ - Format: 3h
- - Content:
+ - Content: Basic introduction to ReactJS by building a sample application.
- - Participants:
+ - Participants: 15
- - Preparations:
+ - Preparations: Should have at least basic programming knowledge, preferable in JavaScript.
+Bring your own Laptop.
- - Price:
+ - Price: free

 #### 07 Start using Webcomponents now **Phuc Le**
  - Format: